VillageOfGamers/minecraft-server-startup-scripts/README.md

 # Minecraft Server Startup Scripts

-This is a collection of shell-based scripts designed to start up a Minecraft server, as well as perform sanity checks to ensure everything operates smoothly.
+This is a collection of shell-based scripts designed to start up a Minecraft server.

-Shellscript version currently written to support BASH, DASH, ZSH, KSH, and ASH!
-A Windows PowerShell version has been finally made and is guaranteed to work on PowerShell 7 under Windows!

-Unfortunately, I have not yet had a chance or opportunity to test the script under Windows PowerShell 5, or PowerShell 7 under Linux/MacOS at this time.

-If you would like to contribute to the PowerShell script to help detect which OS you're on so that it can adapt and work correctly, please submit a pull request!

-Feel free to submit a PR if any changes need to be made for other shell types that you guys happen to use!
-So far, the Linux shell script is 100% POSIX-compliant!

-The mcrcon/LICENSE file specifies the copyright that applies to the included mcrcon CLI client for Linux and Windows machines.
-You can find it at: https://github.com/Tiiffi/mcrcon

-These files are available in the mcrcon directory in the root of the project.
-These will definitely help for those who wish to use this as a background service!
+It also performs sanity checks to ensure everything operates smoothly.

+I have done everything I can to ensure the PowerShell version is cross-platform as well as the POSIX SH version.
+However, unless specific programs are installed, neither will work.
+First and foremost, they need Java installed and in your $PATH, no matter the OS of choice.
+Second, on Linux, you need `jq`, `wget`, `curl`, `grep`, `awk`, and `sha256sum` as executables.
+On Windows, you will be fine, as long as you have the JSON cmdlets installed before you run this script.
+All of these should be available via your system's package manager of choice.
+However, none of these are needed unless download mode is enabled.
+It just requires Java if set to be manually updated.